The Family Educational Rights and Privacy Act (FERPA) and Parent’s Access to Student Records

 Upon enrollment, your child is given a secure web-based portal that provides access to information about his or her financial aid packages, SAR, student account, and class registration.
 While your child has access to this information available at all times, you may not.
 The reason is that Stevenson University, like all colleges in the United States, must comply with the Family Educational Rights and Privacy Act (FERPA)--a federal law that requires colleges and universities to protect the confidentiality of student and education records.

 What this means is that at the post-secondary level, parents have no inherent rights to inspect a student's education record.
 However, this right can be granted by the student if they complete a FERPA form.
-For step-by-step instructions, click here.
+This form is available on WebXpress on the Registrar’s Office Forms menu.

 We urge you to discuss FERPA with your child.
 Open communication is the best way to ensure your child has a positive experience at Stevenson and that his or her account is kept current.